-Children’s Sunday School for many of us involved a bible, a worksheet, cookies and lemonade.
-During the school year, come experience something more at The Ascension.
-Jump into the experience of Noah on the Ark, Jonah inside the fish or Jesus in the manger.
-Drive a remote control car through the days of creation.
+For many of us, Children’s Sunday School involved a Bible, a worksheet, cookies, and lemonade.
+During the school year, come experience something more at The Ascension!
+Jump into the experience of Noah on the Ark, Jonah inside the fish, or Jesus in the manger.
+Drive a remote control car through the days of Creation.
 Watch a movie about Moses.
 Build the Body of Christ with a potato head.
 Bake some bread and break some bread with us Sunday mornings.

 Pre-K and Kindergarten